keyoumao/Election_Analysis/README.md

 ## Challenge Overview
 The goals of this challenge are for you to:
-    -Extend your use of "for" loops and conditionals with membership and logical operators.
+    - Extend your use of "for" loops and conditionals with membership and logical operators.
-    -Scope and refactor code to provide additional information.
+    - Scope and refactor code to provide additional information.
-    -Write data to an output file and print the file.
+    - Write data to an output file and print the file.

 ## Challenge Summary